 3. Define weight.

-Answer: The force by which the body is attracted by the earth towards its center is known as weight.
+Answer: The force by which the body is attracted by the earth towards its centre is known as weight.

 4. Describe phenomena in which both inertial mass and gravitational mass take part?